Peter H. Lin: Medical career

 As a faculty member at Baylor, he carried out research in vascular surgery.
 His clinical interests primarily involve minimally invasive endovascular therapy of deep vein thrombosis, peripheral arterial disease, and pulmonary embolism.
 His clinical experience in endovascular intervention in part contributed to the clinical approval of treatment indication using thrombolytic therapy in acute pulmonary embolism.

-As Chief of Vascular Surgery at the Veterans Affairs Medical Center in Houston, Lin developed its vascular program into a premier clinical service in the VA healthcare system.
-The success of this vascular surgery program with veterans led to the visit of President George H.W.
-Bush in 2003.

 He served as a physician advisor to Congressman Gene Green who introduced Aneurysm Detection Bill in 2004 which provided Medicare coverage for Abdominal Aortic Aneurysm (AAA) screening and detection.
 The legislation became known as the Screening Abdominal Aortic Aneurysms Very Efficiently (SAAAVE) Act of 2004 (HR 4626).

 Research interests and contributions

 Lin has published more than 400 scholarly articles in scientific journals.
-He serves on the editorial boards or as a reviewer for many scientific journals.
 He has authored more than 60 book chapters and edited 3 vascular textbooks.
-His writing and speaking have focused on a range of subjects including endovascular treatment of aortic aneurysms, venous disease, endovascular treatment of lower extremity occlusive disease, experimental models of endovascular therapy, and thrombolysis in arterial and venous thrombosis research.

 Lin's research interest is in cellular dysfunction in arterial and venous thrombosis as well as experimental model of endovascular therapy.
 His research expertise also includes clinical outcome of endovascular interventions.
 He was the principal investigator on a five-year National Institute of Health grant to study hypertension and homocysteinemia in atherosclerotic lesion formation.